bacalhau-project/bacalhau/docs/examples/data-engineering/blockchain-etl/index.md

 The following code inspects the daily trading volume of Ethereum for a single chunk (100,000 blocks) of data.

 This is all good, but we can do better.
 We can use the Bacalhau client to download the data from IPFS and then run the analysis on the data in the cloud.
-This means that we can analyse the entire Ethereum blockchain without having to download it locally.
+This means that we can analyze the entire Ethereum blockchain without having to download it locally.

 ```python